Gardens

 If in any doubt, research the conditions and hardiness of specific plants.
 Err on the side of caution and include frost protection in your winter garden ideas if cold weather is forecast in your state or area.

-In terms of vegetable crops, there are some that actually benefit from a dose of frost and can taste better afterwards.
+In terms of vegetable garden crops, there are some that actually benefit from a dose of frost and can taste better afterwards.
 'There are some veg crops that are frost tolerant, if not frost resistant,' explains Nicole Burke, author of Rooted Garden.

 If you live in a colder zone, it is therefore worth learning how to grow kale and other frost tolerant vegetable crops.
+Otherwise, you'll need to winterize your vegetable garden.

-Ways to protect plants from frost
+12 ways to protect plants from frost

 1. Bring potted plants indoors

-(Image credit: Future)
+(Image credit: Getty Images/Bim)

 Potted plants are more susceptible to frost damage because they don't have the insulated benefits of of those planted in the ground.